In this section

 Getting Married in Church

 The minister will be happy to discuss your wedding arrangements.
+First of all, please contact the Church Office to check whether your preferred date is available.

 If you are a member of Auchterhouse Church or Monikie & Newbigging and Murroes & Tealing Church, or if you live within either of their parishes, you are welcome to be married in Auchterhouse, Murroes or Monikie Church.